by Bill Nugent

 Jesus showed Himself to be alive after His resurrection “by many infallible proofs” (Acts 1:3).
 The great theologian and philosopher, Thomas Aquinas (1225 – 1274) taught much on the reasonableness of the Christian faith.
 Faith and reason can be distinguished but they can’t be separated.
 Faith and reason are two different concepts but they work together.
 Jesus expects us to hear the message of salvation, view the evidence and respond in faith.
 Faith means to trust in Christ alone for salvation.
 Christ alone has died for our sins.

 Lake suffered from rheumatism that twisted and distorted his legs.
 He traveled to Chicago to receive healing ministry at the healing home of famous healing evangelist John Alexander Dowie (1847 – 1907).
 One of the workers there, an older man, laid hands on Lake and he was instantly healed.
 Lake also brought his invalid brother and a sister who had breast cancer to Dowie’s healing home for prayer.
 Both received miraculous healings.
-His sister’s cancer actually came out or fell out a few days later.
+His sister’s cancer tumor came out of her breast a few days later.
 Her diseased breast was fully restored.

-Lake married at a young age and not long afterwards, his wife was beset by a serious illness and was close to death.
-Lake, influenced by Dowie’s example of faith and reliance upon God, prayed for his wife, Jennie, and saw her miraculously healed.
+Lake married at a young age and not long afterwards, his wife, Jennie, was beset by a serious illness and was close to death.
+Lake, influenced by Dowie’s example of faith and reliance upon God, prayed for his wife and saw her miraculously healed.
 I should mention that Lake was also highly impacted by the ministry of prominent healing evangelist, Maria Woodworth Etter (1844 – 1924).

 In 1901, Lake moved his family to Zion Illinois to study under Dowie and work for Dowie’s ministry.
 He suffered financially during the next few years but things turned around dramatically.
 John Lake apparently had a gift in the area of financial success and I don’t mean by charging money for ministry.
 During the depression year of 1907, he was able to acquire a seat on the Chicago Board of Trade and build a fortune of over $200,000.
 Back in 1907, $200,000 was a lot of money.
 He gave it all away before he left for South Africa to serve as a missionary.